-If you have a good reason for getting the fine, you can apply to the agency ( Police, a council etc) that issued the fine to withdraw it and give you an official warning instead.
+If you have a good reason for getting the fine, you can apply to the agency ( Police, the local council etc) that issued the fine to withdraw it and give you an official warning instead.
 In Victoria, this is called “internal review”.

 When can I apply for a review?